-This quinoa salad is probably the dish I make most frequently in my kitchen!
-With the delicious crunchy toasted pumpkin seeds, and juicy cubes of red pepper, this herby quinoa salad has a lovely light fresh flavour.
-It's also super healthy, easy to make and keeps for 4-5 days in the fridge so it is a brilliant recipe for making over the weekend to use for lunchboxes throughout the week.
+This herby quinoa salad is probably the dish I make most frequently in my kitchen!
+With the delicious crunchy toasted pumpkin seeds, juicy cubes of red pepper and fresh herbs, this quinoa salad has a lovely light fresh flavour.
+It's also super healthy, easy to make and keeps for 4-5 days in the fridge so it is a brilliant recipe for making over the weekend to use for lunchboxes throughout the week or to take to picnics.

 This simple recipe serves as a reminder for me not to over-complicate food - simplicity, when done well, is perfection itself!